unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login/scopes-for-login.md

 </figure>

-See the [Humanity Check for Login](../humanity-check/humanity-check-for-login.md) for more information on identity providers, humanity check, and plans for future releases.
+See [Humanity Check for Login](../humanity-check/humanity-check-for-login.md) for more information on identity providers, humanity check, and plans for future releases.

-## humanity_check:optional Scope <mark style="color:red;">`BETA`</mark>
+## humanity_check:optional Scope

 The Login with Unstoppable **humanity_check:optional** scope is used to retrieve metadata about the user's preference for sharing their Humanity Check unique identifier from [Persona](https://withpersona.com).
 Users will be able to select or deselect this option in the UI presented to them.
 If the user consents to sharing their Humanity Check information, the unique humanity_check_id associated with the **humanity_check:optional** scope will be returned.

-See the [Humanity Check for Login](../humanity-check/humanity-check-for-login.md) for more information on identity providers, humanity check, and plans for future releases.
+See [Humanity Check for Login](../humanity-check/humanity-check-for-login.md) for more information on identity providers, humanity check, and plans for future releases.